A Culinary Adventure through Vietnam and Thailand

 It’s an early start today as you rise with the local Saigonese to see how they begin their day.
 Zig zag through the streets to reach the city’s largest flower market, Ho Thi Ky.
 It’s a hive of activity as people buy and sell colourful roses, lotuses, lilies and orchids.
 You’ll also head to Tao Dan Park where people come to practice the graceful movements of Tai Chi – you are welcome to join in, should you wish.
 After a break for coffee, at the café where the Saigon Bird Lovers’ Club meets each morning, you’ll wind your way to a family run noodle shop to enjoy a fresh, steaming bowl of pho for breakfast.

 The darker the night gets, the more vivid Saigon becomes.
-Get ready for a fascinating ride by vintage Vespa tonight to discover busy Saigon after dark, together with delightful local food tasting in the most authentic local restaurants.
-It’s such a great chance for you to experience the Southern Vietnam specialties.
-Then continue to zigzag through the hustle and bustle of the streets.
-End your night at a cozy speakeasy bar to taste some signature cocktails (or mocktails for your children) and have a chat with people here.
+Get ready for a fascinating ride, as a passenger to your drive guide, by vintage Vespa to discover busy Saigon after dark, together with delightful local food tasting in the most authentic local restaurants.
+It’s such a great chance for you to experience the Southern Vietnam specialities.
+You'll then continue to zig-zag through the hustle and bustle of the streets, before ending your night at a cosy speakeasy bar to taste some signature cocktails (or mocktails for your children) and have a chat with people here.
 Get back to your hotel and call it a night.
+Note: each Vespa accommodates two people, a driver guide and passenger.

 Private transfer to Saigon Airport